bennowak/student-grading/README.md

     - run_tyjgrader.py (program script)

 ## Before running the script:
-- a **copy** of the `TEMPLATE_GradeSheet.md` file has been named and customized to reflect the rubric and grading concerns for that particular assignment, and has been placed in the `GradingMDFiles` directory.
+- a **copy** of the `TEMPLATE_GradeSheet.md` file must be named and customized to reflect the rubric and grading concerns for that particular assignment, and must be placed in the `GradingMDFiles` directory.
-- a **copy** of the `TEMPLATE_Assignment.csv`file has been properly prepared, named, and moved to the `AssignmentCSVFiles` directory
+- a **copy** of the `TEMPLATE_Assignment.csv`file must be properly prepared, named, and moved to the `AssignmentCSVFiles` directory

 ## The Assignment File
 - The very first line of the assignment `csv` file contains a comma-separated set of values.